PolyPlugins/maintenance-mode-made-easy/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added: WYSIWYG editor for content section
+* Added: Contact section to admin to allow adding email and phone icons to maintenance page
+* Added: Socials section to admin to allow adding social icons to maintenance page
+* Bugfix: Icons not loading in admin

 = 1.0.1 =
 * Bugfix: Admins not able to bypass maintenance order restrictions when performing test orders